-Composition Planning is an essential part of the Paper 1 writing process.
-Every student who has scored AL1 for the PSLE English has mastered the art of planning.
-No matter how good a writer a student is, there is a risk of going off a theme or missing out on an important part of the plot if no planning is done before writing.
+Composition planning is an essential part of the Paper 1 writing process.
+Every student who has scored AL1 for PSLE English has mastered the skill of planning before writing.
+No matter how good a writer a student may be, there is always a risk of going off-topic or missing out an important part of the plot if no planning is done.

-At TF, our students start planning out their compositions from Primary 3.
-We may guide them for every paragraph or we may leave out certain paragraphs for them to plan on their own.
-During our regular mock tests, students are expected to plan all on their own within the 5-6-minute time limit given to them.
+At TF, our students begin learning how to plan their compositions from Primary 3.
+At the lower levels, teachers may guide students paragraph by paragraph, or leave certain paragraphs for students to plan independently.
+During our regular mock tests, students are expected to complete their planning independently within the 5–6 minute time limit.

-In Primary 5 and 6, students are given three pictures which are not linked together.
-This allows them to create a different plot for each paragraph and to be as creative as possible.
-This is the time that planning plays a very important role.
+In Primary 5 and 6, students are given three pictures that are not linked together.
+This allows them to create different plots and explore more creative storylines.
+This is where planning becomes extremely important, as students must choose the best plot and organise their story clearly before they begin writing.

-What steps do students need to plan out their compositions?
+What steps do students need to plan their compositions?

 Regarding the theme: